CDU-HIT238/slides/week8/index.md

 ## Cordova for Android
 * Android SDK is free and cross platform
 * You can build for iOS but need XCode on an OSX machine
+* You can also build for iOS on Adobe Cloud

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->